istio/istio.io/content/en/blog/2024/ambient-vs-cilium/index.md

 keywords: [istio,cilium,analysis]
 ---

 A common question from prospective Istio users is "how does Istio compare to Cilium?"
-While Cilium originally only provided L3/L4 functionality, including Network Policy, recent releases have added service mesh functionality using Envoy, as well as Wireguard Encryption.
+While Cilium originally only provided L3/L4 functionality, including network policy, recent releases have added service mesh functionality using Envoy, as well as WireGuard encryption.
 Like Istio, Cilium is a CNCF Graduated project, and has been around in the community for many years.

-Despite offering a similar feature set on the surface, the two projects have substantially different architectures, most notably cilium’s use of eBPF and WireGuard for processing and encrypting L4 traffic in the kernel, contrasted with Istio’s ztunnel component for L4 in user space.
+Despite offering a similar feature set on the surface, the two projects have substantially different architectures, most notably Cilium’s use of eBPF and WireGuard for processing and encrypting L4 traffic in the kernel, contrasted with Istio’s ztunnel component for L4 in user space.
 These differences have resulted in substantial speculation about how Istio will perform at scale compared to Cilium.

 While many comparisons have been made about tenancy models, security protocols and basic performance of the two projects, there has not yet been a full evaluation published at enterprise scale.
-Rather than emphasizing theoretical performance, we put Istio Ambient and Cilium through their paces, focusing on key metrics like latency, throughput, and resource consumption.
+Rather than emphasizing theoretical performance, we put Istio's ambient mode and Cilium through their paces, focusing on key metrics like latency, throughput, and resource consumption.
 We cranked up the pressure with realistic load scenarios, simulating a bustling Kubernetes environment.
-Finally, we pushed the size of our AKS cluster up to 1000 nodes on 11,000 cores, to understand how these projects perform at scale.
-Our results show areas where each can improve, but also indicate that Istio is the clear winner at scale.
+Finally, we pushed the size of our AKS cluster up to 1,000 nodes on 11,000 cores, to understand how these projects perform at scale.
+Our results show areas where each can improve, but also indicate that Istio is the clear winner.

 ## Test Scenario

 In order to push Istio and Cilium to their limits, we created 500 different services, each backed by 100 pods.
-Each service is in a separate namespace, which also contains one Fortio load generator client.
-We restricted the clients to a node pool of 100 32 core machines, to eliminate noise from collocated clients, and allocated the remaining 900 8 core instances to our services.
+Each service is in a separate namespace, which also contains one [Fortio](https://fortio.org/) load generator client.
+We restricted the clients to a node pool of 100 32-core machines, to eliminate noise from collocated clients, and allocated the remaining 900 8-core instances to our services.

 {{< image width="60%"
     link="./scale-scenario.png"
     alt="Scaling to 500 services with 50,000 pods."
     >}}

-For the Istio test, we used Istio’s Ambient Mode, with a waypoint proxy in every service namespace, and default install parameters.
+For the Istio test, we used Istio’s ambient mode, with a [waypoint proxy](/docs/ambient/usage/waypoint/) in every service namespace, and default install parameters.
 In order to make our test scenarios similar, we had to turn on a few non-default features in Cilium, including WireGuard encryption, L7 Proxies, and Node Init.
 We also created a Cilium Network Policy in each namespace, with HTTP path-based rules.
 In both scenarios, we generated churn by scaling one service to between 85 and 115 instances at random every second, and relabeling one namespace every minute.
 To see the precise settings we used, and to reproduce our results, see [my notes](https://github.com/therealmitchconnors/tools/blob/2384dc26f114300687b21f921581a158f27dc9e1/perf/load/many-svc-scenario/README.md).

 ## Scalability Scorecard